aspose-words/Aspose.Words-for-.NET/Examples/README.md

 ##Aspose.Words for .NET Examples

-This package contains C# and VB.NET Example Projects for [Aspose.Words for .NET](http://www.aspose.com/categories/.net-components/aspose.words-for-.net/default.aspx) which will help you learn Aspose.Words for .NET and write your own applications.
+This repository contains C# and VB.NET Example Projects for [Aspose.Words for .NET](http://www.aspose.com/categories/.net-components/aspose.words-for-.net/default.aspx) which will help you learn Aspose.Words for .NET and write your own applications.

 <p align="center">